Lightinw/15-Days-Of-Code-2023/ANIKET WANI.md

 - Recursion and Backtracking from striver lec 8 & 9.
 - Heap from Aditya verma sir lec 4 & 5.
-- was unable to do much because of travelling.
+- unable to do much because of travelling.

 ### Day 6